cloudfoundry/cli/README.md

 Although not ideal, we use the name "Repository" for API related operations as opposed to "Service".
 Repository was chosen to avoid confusion with Service domain objects (i.e. creating Services and Service Instances within Cloud Foundry).

-By convention, Repository methods return a Domain object and an ApiStatus.
+By convention, Repository methods return a Domain object and an ApiResponse.
 Domain objects are used in both Commands and Repositories to model Cloud Foundry data.
-ApiStatus objects are used to communicate application errors, runtime errors, whether the resource was found, etc.
+ApiResponse objects are used to communicate application errors, runtime errors, whether the resource was found, etc.
 This convention provides a consistent method signature across repositories.